 When these Christians prayed they stood with outstretched arms, palms turned upward, and their heads lifted towards heaven.
 I think these Didache-era Christians knew their physical posture was prophetic.
 As a Christian, I know that there’s more going on in this world than what I see.
 Christianity is supernatural (e.g., God Created) and requires the supernatural for us to be saved (e.g., By grace you are saved, through faith).

-Spiritually connecting with Christians around the world is meaningful.
-I’m alive with His very words, in me, through me, and with others, as we commune with the Father.
-We easily see this value within communal singing, prayers, and liturgy.
+Spiritually connected with Christians around the world is meaningful.
+I’m alive with His very words, in me, through me, with others, to the Father.
 What I’ve discovered is that while I’m praying, often God speaks the name of a person to me for which I need to pray.
-It’s His will so I have confidence that the prayer will be answered if I do it.
+It’s His will so I have confidence that the prayer will be answered if I will listen and do it.
 It is a ministry in the Body of Christ.

-Sometimes we pray in solitude, perhaps in a closet (Matthew 6:5-6).
-However, there are other times available to us when we can join the 2.3 billion Christians on earth and pray together.
+Sometimes we pray in solitude, perhaps in a closet.
+However, there are other times available to us when we can join the 2.9 billion Christians on earth and pray together.